List on Bids44 →

 Factors That Affect Realme C67 Resale Value

-Battery Health is the single biggest factor.
+Battery health is the single biggest factor.
 Every percentage point above 85% increases resale by ~₹300-500.
 Below 80%, expect buyers to negotiate ₹1,000-2,000 off to cover replacement.
-You can check this in Settings > Battery > Battery Health (if available, or use an app like AccuBattery).
+A battery showing 70% health will severely limit its appeal.

-Water Damage Indicators.
-If the Liquid Contact Indicator (LCI) in the SIM tray slot shows red, it signals water damage, instantly dropping the value by ₹2,000-₹4,000 as it suggests potential future issues.
-Many buyers will simply walk away.
+Water damage indicators.
+If the Liquid Contact Indicator (LCI) in the SIM tray slot is red or pink, it immediately signals water damage.
+This can reduce the phone’s value by ₹2,000-₹3,000, as internal corrosion is a major risk.

 Maintenance Cost Breakdown (India, 2026)